A.S. Maass, PhD

 - 2018-2022: COST Action "EU Foreign Policy Facing New Realities: Perceptions, Contestation, Communication and Relations": https://e-services.cost.eu/action/CA17119/overview/ (Research consortium, Special Investigator: Professor Michèle Knodt, University of Darmstadt)

-- Kaliningrad: Cooperation and Conflict on a Fluid Boundary (special issue)
+- Kaliningrad: Cooperation and Conflict on a Fluid Boundary (article in special issue)

 - EU-Russia relations and the 'shared neighbourhood' before and after Crimea's annexation (book chapter)